Helping millions of people navigate the world of technology.

-Top Ways to Fix Slow Internet Speed on Windows 11 1
+8 Ways to Fix Slow Internet Speed on Windows 11

-Setting your internet connection as metered on Windows is a great way to stay on top of your data usage at all times.
-However, this can also keep apps on Windows from using the internet proficiently, leading to slow internet speeds.
-Hence, the first thing you should do is disable the metered connection option for your network on Windows.
+Setting your internet connection as metered on Windows can prevent apps from using the internet proficiently, leading to slow internet speeds.
+Hence, the first thing you should do is disable the metered connection option for your network.

 Wi-Fi on Windows 11